dgosza/dgosza/README.md

 ### Hi!
 I'm Diego 👨🏻‍💻

-Currently working as Full Stack Developer 🧙🏻‍♂️
+Currently working as Software Engineer with AI and Machine Learning Operations. 🧙🏻‍♂️

 <!-- and coffee enthusiast ☕️  -->